What is the second largest country in South America? The total area of South America extends to 17,835,252 km² divided across 12 countries.

 Filadelfia is an entirely unexpected little town in the centre of Paraguay.
 Inhabited by Soviet Union Mennonites in the early 20th century, it is still German-speaking, and the primary industry is dairy.

-It features a quaint ice cream store in the centre and some delightfully traditional hotels with a bit of European charm.
+It features a quaint ice cream store in the centre and some delightfully traditional hotels with some European charm.
 Arrange a trip into the wild; the surrounding plains house pumas, jaguars, and the Chaco peccary.

 South America consists of 12 countries.
-The 2nd largest country by size is Argentina, while the 2ns largest country by population is Paraguay.
+Argentina is the second largest country by population, while Paraguay is the second largest.
 Both countries have unique natural beauty and stunning landmarks.